milanglacier/yarepl.nvim/README.md

     },
 }

--- `yarepl` provides two default formatters, which can be constructed by -- calling `yarepl.formatter.factory` with different arguments, like this:
+-- `yarepl` provides three builtin formatters that can be referenced by name:
+-- 1. 'bracketed_pasting' - Uses bracketed paste mode for modern REPLs
+-- 2. 'bracketed_pasting_no_final_new_line' - Same as above but without final newline
+-- 3. 'trim_empty_lines' - Trims empty lines from input

+-- You can also create custom formatters by calling `yarepl.formatter.factory`:

 yarepl.formatter.trim_empty_lines = yarepl.formatter.factory {
     when_multi_lines = {